-Sunil Badami, a bon vivant, raconteur and flâneur who’s written for publications in Australia and overseas, appeared on stage and hosted his own national radio show.
+Sunil Badami, a bon vivant, raconteur and flâneur who’s written for publications inter/nationally, has appeared on stage and hosted his own national radio show.

-The SSI Mosaic Gala will be a ticketed, fundraising, black-tie gala dinner with an international/multicultural theme that showcases Australia’s diverse cultures.
+The SSI Mosaic Gala is a ticketed, fundraising, black-tie gala dinner with an international/multicultural theme that showcases Australia’s diverse cultures.

-There will be a tantalising degustation menu featuring cuisines from various cultures and entertainment will be provided by groups presenting traditional dance and musical performances.
+There is a tantalising degustation menu featuring cuisines from various cultures and entertainment is provided by groups presenting traditional dance and musical performances.